ManuelDelpero/WGS/README.md

    mamba env create -f envs/WGS.yaml
    ```

-   This command establishes a new environment named "RNAseq" and installs all necessary dependencies.
+   This command establishes a new environment named "WGS" and installs all necessary dependencies.

 2. **Customization**: Modify the config file with your specific parameters.